mihawk/blog/02-login-against-active-directory/README.md

         {ok, [{is_admin, IsAdmin}|RequestContext]}.
 ```

-let's write our own module, which does nothin but just log some information.
+let's write our own module, which does nothing but just log some information.

 ```erlang